-You can harvest zucchini and yellow summer squash as baby squash when fruit is 4 to 6 inches long.
+- You can harvest zucchini and yellow summer squash as baby squash when the fruit is 4 to 6 inches long.
 Baby summer squash will be tender and tasty.

-Check plants every two or three days once they begin to produce fruit.
+- Check plants every two or three days once they begin to produce fruit.
 Leaving large fruit on the vine will slow and can even stop production; large squashes that go to seed signal the plant that its life cycle is ending.
-Harvest summer squash before fruits grow large and seedy.
+Harvest summer squash before the fruit grows large and seedy.

-Overripe squashes use moisture and nutrients that could be used to produce young, tender fruit.
-(But overly large squashes can still be used as puree for soup or grated for sweet breads.)
+- Overripe squashes use moisture and nutrients that could be used to produce young, tender fruit.
+(But overly large squashes can still be used as a puree for soup or grated for sweetbreads.)
 Summer squash that is too hard to be marked by a thumbnail is too old to use and should be composted or thrown away.